HMS Implacable (1805): Anglo-Russian War

+During the Napoleonic Wars, France and Russia signed peace treaties in July 1807, making them allies against Britain and Sweden.
+The September 1807 British attack on Copenhagen, to reinforce a naval blockade against French supplies, instigated the Anglo-Russian War.
 In early 1808 Russia initiated the Finnish War in response to Sweden's refusal to bow to Russian pressure to join the anti-British alliance.
 Russia captured Finland and made it a Grand Duchy under the Russian Empire.
 The British decided to take counter-measures and in May sent a fleet, including Centaur, under Vice-Admiral Sir James Saumarez to the Baltic.
 Thus in March 1808 Implacable was in the Baltic, under the command of Captain Thomas Byam Martin.

-On 9 July, the Russian fleet, under Admiral Peter Khanykov, came out from Kronstadt.
-The Swedes massed a fleet under Swedish Admiral Cederstrom, consisting of 11 line-of-battle ships and 5 frigates at Örö and Jungfrusund to oppose them.
-On 16 August, Saumarez then sent and Implacable to join the Swedish fleet.
+On 9 July, a Russian fleet under Admiral Peter Khanykov left Kronstadt.
+The Swedish Navy massed a fleet under Counter-admiral Rudolf Cederström, consisting of 11 ships of the line and five frigates at Örö and Jungfrusund, to oppose Khanykov's fleet.
+On 16 August, Saumarez sent and Implacable to join Cederström's fleet.
 They chased two Russian frigates on 19 July and joined the Swedes the following day.